juhaku/utoipa/README.md

 Pronounced **_/ju:ˈtoʊ:i.pɑ/_** or **_/ju:ˈtoʊˌaɪ.piˈeɪ/_** whatever works better for you.

 Want to have your API documented with OpenAPI?
-But you don't want to see the trouble with manual YAML or JSON tweaking?
-Would like it to be so easy that it would almost be like utopic?
-Don't worry utoipa is just there to fill this gap.
-It aims to do if not all then the most of heavy lifting for you enabling you to focus writing the actual API logic instead of documentation.
+But don't want to be bothered with manual YAML or JSON tweaking?
+Would like it to be so easy that it would almost be utopic?
+Don't worry: utoipa is here to fill this gap.
+It aims to do, if not all, then most of the heavy lifting for you, enabling you to focus on writing the actual API logic instead of documentation.
 It aims to be _minimal_, _simple_ and _fast_.
 It uses simple proc macros which you can use to annotate your code to have items documented.

-Utoipa crate provides auto generated OpenAPI documentation for Rust REST APIs.
-It treats code first approach as a first class citizen and simplifies API documentation by providing simple macros for generating the documentation from your code.
+The `utoipa` crate provides auto-generated OpenAPI documentation for Rust REST APIs.
+It treats code-first approach as a first class citizen and simplifies API documentation by providing simple macros for generating the documentation from your code.

-It also contains Rust types of OpenAPI spec allowing you to write the OpenAPI spec only using Rust if auto generation is not your flavor or does not fit your purpose.
+It also contains Rust types of the OpenAPI spec, allowing you to write the OpenAPI spec only using Rust if auto generation is not your flavor or does not fit your purpose.

-Long term goal of the library is to be the place to go when OpenAPI documentation is needed in Rust codebase.
+Long term goal of the library is to be the place to go when OpenAPI documentation is needed in any Rust codebase.

 Utoipa is framework agnostic and could be used together with any web framework or even without one.
-While being portable and standalone one of its key aspects is simple integration with web frameworks.
+While being portable and standalone, one of its key aspects is simple integration with web frameworks.

-## Choose your flavor and document your API with ice cold IPA
+## Choose your flavor and document your API with ice-cold IPA

 Existing [examples](./examples) for following frameworks: